coralsanchezmartin/LTPAQ_MATLAB_code/README.md

     - [Running the LTPAQ Tool](#running-the-ltpaq-tool)

 ## Motivation
 The LTPAQ is an interviewer-administered recall questionnaire used to estimate relatively regular physical activity performed from childhood to the present across all domains (occupational, household, recreational, and commuting) and parameters of PA (frequency, duration, and intensity).
-Nevertheless, concerning its analysis, the authors describe a specific code that lacks comprehensiveness, hindering its implementation by other researchers or health professionals with limited programming or software expertise.
-Our goal is to offer open-source MATLAB code that simplifies data handling, enhances comparability between studies and provides an efficient, adaptable solution.
+However, when scoring this questionnaire, a notable limitation arises regarding the complexity of analysis and the challenges in administering the extensive information it reports.
+Therefore, our goal is to offer open-source MATLAB code that simplifies data handling, enhances comparability between studies and provides an efficient, adaptable solution.
 The code seamlessly interacts with Excel sheets, offering a user-friendly interface for data input, storage, and organization.

 ## Languages and Tools